aloji/cacheFetchJs/README.md

 # cacheFetchJs
-Caching HTTP responses using the Cache API
+Caching HTTP responses using the Cache API or MemoryCache

 ## Sources